r-portas/coms3000/lecture_notes/week5.md

 - Security proof:
 ![One Time Pad Proof](resources/one_time_pad_proof.png)
 \
-- Brute force does not work against
+- Brute force does not work against OTP